Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 The Kyvol Application

 This application provides the ability to select various options and to set barriers and no-go zones.
-It is continually undergoing improvements, and has recently been updated to provide multilevel map support.
+It is continually undergoing improvements, and it has recently been updated to provide multilevel map support.

 The last few robotic vacuums I've tested have proved to be very maneuverable, and the Cybovac S31 is no exception.
 It easily navigated the thick foam bathroom mat and my well-secured Turkish rug.